profetia/pintos/doc/filesys.md

 ```

-- `enum inode_type`: The type of inode.
-    - `INODE_FREEMAP`: The inode is used to store the free map.
-    - `INODE_FILE`: The inode is used to store a file.
-    - `INODE_DIR`: The inode is used to store a directory.

 - In `struct inode_disk`:
     - `blocks`: The data blocks of the inode.
-    - `type`: The type of the inode.

 - In `struct inode`:
     - `lock`: The lock of the inode.